How to Prove a Parent-Child Relationship for Citizenship or Immigration Purposes

 How to Prove a Father-Child Relationship

-If you're seeking to prove a father-child relationship, providing a birth certificate with your name on it or other evidence of a biological relationship will not be enough by itself.
+If you're seeking to prove a father-child relationship, providing a birth certificate with your name on it or other evidence of a family relationship will definitely not be enough by itself.
+Also note that the names of both the father and the mother (not just the father) must appear on any acceptable birth certificate.

-The U.S. government will certainly require you to supply such evidence of a biological relationship (remember that we're not discussing stepchildren or adopted children here).
-You can show your biological link to the child in the same way that a mother would, as described above, including by DNA testing.
-The main difference for fathers is that the names of both the father and the mother (not just the father) must appear on any acceptable birth certificate.
+The U.S. government will also require you to supply evidence of a biological relationship (remember, we're not discussing stepchildren or adopted children here).
+You can show your biological link to the child in the same way that a mother would, as described above, including by blood testing or DNA testing (again showing a 99.5% or greater degree of certainty of paternity on the report).

 Evidence that the parents married or the child was otherwise legitimated before age 18